dotnet/AspNetCore.Docs/aspnet/mvc/overview/performance/bundling-and-minification.md

 Bundles should be partitioned by pages that need them.
 For example, the default ASP.NET MVC template for an internet application creates a jQuery Validation bundle separate from jQuery.
 Because the default views created have no input and do not post values, they don't include the validation bundle.

-The `System.Web.Optimization` namespace is implemented in System.Web.Optimization.DLL.
+The `System.Web.Optimization` namespace is implemented in System.Web.Optimization.dll.
 It leverages the WebGrease library (WebGrease.dll) for minification capabilities, which in turn uses Antlr3.Runtime.dll.

 *I use Twitter to make quick posts and share links.
 My Twitter handle is*: [@RickAndMSFT](http://twitter.com/RickAndMSFT)